RamblingMadMan/gapi/README.md

 }
 ```

-To use any of the constants defined in the OpenGL API such as GL_COLOR_BUFFER_BIT, you should include `gapi/constants.hpp`.
+To use any of the constants defined in the OpenGL API such as `GL_COLOR_BUFFER_BIT`, you should include `gapi/constants.hpp`.

 or if you want to retrieve the function pointer directly, it can be retrieved like so: